 However, she may be prosecuted under the WHS laws in her capacity as a worker for Youth Inc. if, for instance, she does not take reasonable care for her own health and safety while attending a board meeting.
-Additionally, if Jenny begins to receive payment from Youth Inc. for her role as board member, she will lose the protections afforded by the WHS laws and may become personally liable.
+Additionally, if Jenny begins to receive payment from Youth Inc. for her role as board member, she will lose the protections offered to volunteer board members under the WHS laws and may become personally liable.